 Communicating impact is vital for charities – but how can we communicate impact in creative ways, both internally and externally?

-Join us for an exciting session where these questions (and more!) will be answered.
-We’ll hear from charities who are doing brilliant impact comms, and there will be plenty of time for peer-to-peer networking too.
+This is an exciting session where these questions (and more!) are answered.
+You’ll hear from charities who are doing brilliant impact comms.

 Vanessa Weddell @nesser00